heidenreich/theironyard.github.io/source/education/labs/intro-to-javascript/index.markdown

 ### 2014 Schedule

-<a href="https://tito.io/the-iron-yard/greenville-labs-mobile-website-january-2014" class="button"> Jan 5 - Feb 11 / 6pm</a>
+<a href="https://tito.io/the-iron-yard/greenville-labs-intro-to-javascript-march-2014" class="button"> Mar 3 - Apr 14 / 6pm</a>

 ---
 <a id="faq"></a>